 Juice is a great way to add flavors, Vitamin C and other nutrients to your baby’s diet when she’s older than 6 months and can drink from a cup.
-Here are some tips on choosing and introducing baby juice to your sitter:
+Here are some tips on choosing and introducing baby juice

-- If you choose to introduce juice to your baby, offer it only when she has reached six months old.
+- If you choose to introduce juice to your baby, only offer it when she has reached six months old.

 - Start with 1 fl. oz. and increase to no more than 4 fl. oz. (½ cup) per day, until she reaches one year.

-- Serve juice only from a cup and in one sitting where she is supervised; don't just let her "graze" with a Sippy cup.
+- Serve juice only from a cup and in one sitting where she is supervised; don't just let her "graze" with a sippy cup.

 - It is never advised to offer juice from a bottle—only in a cup—because her baby teeth, if exposed to juice for long periods, are at risk for baby bottle tooth decay.